-Good news!
-Justice & Servant Ministries announces the start-up of the Restore Method of Care Program (RMOC) this month.
+Justice & Servant Ministries announces the Restore Method of Care Program (RMOC).

 RMOC is a multiple church-based, collaborative program.
 Trained volunteers respond to pleas to the church for help from people in crisis or distress, by assisting them to develop a plan to address their problems.
 The goal is for clients to get themselves to a healthier place, where they can sustain themselves.
 People in distress may be members of the congregation or they may come from the community; all are eligible.
 Typically, the action plan combines elements of 1) financial support, 2) accompanied referral to social service agencies or government programs and 3) provision of informal supports, by volunteers from the church congregation or from the community.
 The plan is short-term, addressing multiple, serious, urgent and for the client, often overwhelming, problems.
 And resolving them quickly.
 The web site is www.restorecanada.org